beebmx/kirby-pay/docs/api/elements.md

 ```

 :::tip
 The `$customer_id` attribute is usually required by the driver integration.
-If you do not initialize, it will be equals to the `$id`.
+If you do not initialize it, it will be equals to the `$id`.
 :::

 ### toArray